 Life on a farm is never dull.
 I've now entered the world of goatkeeping, cheesemaking and will be exploring soapmaking with goat milk.
 I never thought I'd actually enjoy getting up every morning to milk the girls, but I love it (despite not being a morning person).
 There's just something about the quiet stillness of morning while milking.

-While I'm not a morning person, I have been enjoying the girls.
+While I'm not a morning person, I did enjoy the girls.
 My first three goats were nubians: Bittersweet, Silver, and Wasabi.
 All had their own unique personalities.
 Bittersweet was a good old gal.
 We initially had major differences of opinion on the milking stand.
 Then she became a delight to milk.
-Wasabi is a nervous nelly who truly likes people and loves to get into trouble.
-Her endearing personality is guaranteed to melt the sternest heart.
+Wasabi was a nervous nelly who truly likes people and loves to get into trouble.
+Her endearing personality was guaranteed to melt the sternest heart.
 Silver, alas, was somewhat lacking in the brain cells department.
 Her good nature and calm demeanor were valued assets around here.
 Not much got her upset and she loved her chin rubs.

 Calamity Strikes.
 Dogs attack my goats and slaughter them.
 All but one were killed or had to be put down.
 Click on the link below to read about Wasabi: the Gold Plated Goat.